-This legend takes place around the year 1200.
-Back them, many knights from the Rhineland taken the cross and followed Emperor Friedrich I. Barbarossa to Palestine.
+A new legend from the Middle Ages in the Siebengebirge.
+Thanks to a dragon lady, Christmas on the Drachenfels is a happy occasion in the midst of worries and hardships.
+It takes place in the time of the crusades.
+Many knights from the Rhineland taken the cross and followed Emperor Friedrich I. Barbarossa to Palestine.
 Some of them had not come back yet.

-But in spite of all her efforts, only a few parts of the castle were secured and warm, and they had no more money.
-Suddenly she didn’t bear being in her kemenate (ladies heated apartment on a castle).
+Suddenly, she didn’t bear being in her kemenate (ladies heated apartment on a castle) any longer.
 She ran outside into the forest, deeper and deeper, until she came to a small lake.
 There she sat down on a tree stump and cried bitterly.
 But then she looked up in surprise.
 It seemed as if lights in all shades of red were dancing on the surface of the lake.
-Brangwen stepped closer and observed the red lights dreamingly .
+Brangwen stepped closer and observed the red lights dreamily.
 “Whatever it is that flickers there,” she sighed, “it is beautiful.
 I wish the fires in the castle and in all the houses around would flicker like that, and it would be cozy and warm everywhere.”

 “Er, um” came suddenly from behind her.
 Brangwen looked around.
 There stood an elderly dragon lady who looked at her somewhat embarrassed.
 The red lights on the lake were the reflection of her fiery breath.
 “I beg your pardon,” she said, ” I didn’t mean to frighten you”.
 “But you didn’t”, Brangwen soothed her, “why should you frighten me?
 You look very friendly.”
 “Thank you, that is very nice of you,” the elderly dragon lady said, “but the last time I had contact with you humans, it was very, very different.
 They were afraid of me and thought that I ate humans, particularly young women like you.
 I would never do such a thing.
 I live from what I find in the forest.
 Most of all I like sweet chestnuts.”
 “Like Harti”, escaped from Brangwen’s lips.